bigbrett/wssha256-kmod/README.md

 $ cd wssha256-kmod
 $ make
 ```
-Do note that CMake does not perform any installation, as this will be handled by the Yocto recipe.
+Do note that CMake does not perform any installation, as this is expected to be handled by the Yocto recipe.
+Why? because I'm lazy.
 The important output binaries are as follows:
 * `wssha256-kmod/build/kmod/wssha256kern.ko`:           the loadable kernel module
-* `wssha256-kmod/build/lib/libwssha256-kmod.so`: Userspace API shared (dynamic) library
+* `wssha256-kmod/build/lib/libwssha256-uapi.so`:        Userspace API shared (dynamic) library
-* `wssha256-kmod/build/lib/libwssha256-kmod.so`: Userspace API static library
+* `wssha256-kmod/build/lib/libwssha256-uapi-static.a`:  Userspace API static library
 * `wssha256-kmod/build/test/wssha256-kmodtest`:         Userspace test executable

 # Usage
+### Loadable Kernel Module
+* Before loading the kernel module, ensure the FPGA bitstream is programmed correctly. **If the wssha256 hardware block is not accessible in the memory map, then loading the kernel module will cause a kernel panic!!**
+* Load the module using `$ insmod /path/to/wssha256-kmod/build/kmod/wssha256kern.ko`.
+* You can disable the kernel buffer printing to stdout by running `dmesg -D` (and re-enable with `dmesg -E`).

+### Userspace API Shared Library
+To link a C program against the shared library, just use the standard steps.
+E.G. when compiling foo.c, which uses the library: `$ gcc foo.c -L/path/to/lib -lwssha256-uapi`.
+And don't forget to set `LD_LIBRARY_PATH` to `/path/to/lib` if the library is not located at /usr/lib!

+### Userspace API Static Library
+To link a C program against the static library, just use the standard steps.
+E.G. when compiling foo.c, which uses the library: `$ gcc foo.c libwssha256uapi.a`

+### Userspace Test Executable
+`wssha256-kmodtest` is a self-checking test program that can be run in userspace to test the correct operation of the LKM.
+Before you run it, ensure that:
+1. The bitstream containing the hardware is programmed.
+This can be done through Vivado on the host machine, or on the target by running `$ cat /path/to/bitstream.bit > /dev/xdevcfg`
+2. The wssha256kern.ko module is loaded.
+If not, load it with `$ insmod /path/to/wssha256-kmod/build/kmod/wssha256kern.ko`.

+ If the test recipe is not added to your build for some reason, you can manually build it using the command bitbake ws<METHOD>test

 # TODO

 # License
+MIT